kearnz/markov-yelp-reviews/README.md

 ## About

 Yelp produced a dataset of ~ 4 million customer reviews on ~ 15k businesses.
-I thought it would be interesting to see if I could build models using n-grams and Markov Chains to generate fake (but realistic) reviews from Yelp's review corpus.
-I decided to build the models from scratch and added in some advanced functionality.
-While these models are a complete implementation, a lot more can be done to improve the sentences the models generate.
+I thought it would be interesting to a build model using n-grams and Markov Chains in an attempt to generate fake (but realistic) reviews from Yelp's review corpus.
+I decided to build the models from scratch to get the project going.

 ## The Yelp Dataset